Study ArchiMate® 3.1 with the award-winning online training team at Good e-Learning!

 This module introduces the basic concepts of Enterprise Architecture and the ArchiMate language.

-We will be looking at the purpose and benefits of Enterprise Architecture, the ArchiMate standard’s relationship with Enterprise Architecture, and the architectural domains covered by ArchiMate and how they map to the TOGAF standard.
+We will be looking at the purpose and benefits of Enterprise Architecture, the ArchiMate standard’s relationship with Enterprise Architecture, the architectural domains covered by the standard, and how they map with TOGAF.

-We also discuss the positioning of ArchiMate with other modeling languages, and the basic concepts of modeling.
+We also discuss the positioning of the ArchiMate framework with other modeling languages and modeling concepts.

-In Module Four, “Language Structure”, we begin by looking at ArchiMate’s design considerations and top-level language structure, moving on to its layers and framework.
+In Module Four, “Language Structure”, we begin by looking at the framework’s design considerations and top-level language structure, moving on to its layers and framework.

-In this module, we will take a closer look at the ArchiMate generic metamodel, and then turn our attention to relationships.
-When dealing with the metamodel, we will cover Behavior and Structure Elements and Specializations.
+In this module, we will take a closer look at the ArchiMate generic metamodel and then turn our attention to relationships.
+When dealing with the metamodel, we will cover Behavior and Structure Elements as well as Specializations.